Update-Efficient Error-Correcting Product-Matrix Codes: Introduction

 One drawback of the decoding algorithms for MSR codes given in~\cite{HAN12-INFOCOM} is that, when one or more storage nodes have erroneous data, the decoder needs to access extra data from many storage nodes (at least $k$ more nodes) for data reconstruction.
 Furthermore, when one symbol in the original data is updated, all storage nodes need to update their respective data.
 Thus, the MSR and MBR codes in ~\cite{HAN12-INFOCOM} have the maximum possible update complexity.
-Both deficiencies are addressed in this paper.
+Both of these issues deficiencies are addressed in this paper.
 First, we propose a general encoding scheme for MSR codes.
 As a special case, least-update-complexity codes are designed.
 We also design least-update-complexity encoding matrix for the MBR codes by using the coefficients of generator polynomials of the $[n,k]$ and $[n,d]$ RS codes.
+The proposed codes are not only with least update complexity but also with the smallest numbers of updated symbols while a single data symbol is modified.
+This is in contrast to the existing product-matrix codes.
 Second, a new decoding algorithm is presented for MSR codes.
-It not only provides better error correction capability but also incurs low communication overhead when errors occur in the accessed data.
-Third, we devise a more efficient decoding scheme for the MBR codes that can correct more error patterns compared to the one in~\cite{HAN12-INFOCOM}.
+It not only exhibits better error correction capability but also incurs low communication overhead when errors occur in the accessed data.
+Third, we devise a decoding scheme for the MBR codes that can correct more error patterns compared to the one in~\cite{HAN12-INFOCOM}.